Maybe you’d like to hire a fancy marketing firm that specializes in yoga and fitness marketing.

 - Post regular content that you’d want to see: pictures, videos, inspirational stories, and of course every blog post that you write.

 With any social media efforts, recycling content is key so you can work smarter, not harder.

 Have an extra photo from an Instagram shoot?
 Throw it on Facebook.

 Did you make a Facebook video?
 The outtakes can go on Instagram.

-And remember to include a Book Now CTA on all of your social profiles — you want to point people to where they can book online with you everywhere.
+Remember to include a Book Now CTA on all of your social profiles.
+You want to point people to where they can book online with you everywhere.

 Step 4: Showcase Your Expertise on Fitness Blogs — Including Your Own

 Writing Regular Posts on Your Site Helps Your SEO But Also Your Audience

 Like I mentioned above, writing great content for your site helps your search rankings and draws traffic.